shapiro-lab/semper-recode/README.md

 Before using this package, make sure you have the following dependencies installed:

 - [pandas](https://pandas.pydata.org/): A powerful data manipulation library.
-- [numpy](https://numpy.org/): A fundamental package for scientific computing with Python.
 - [Biopython](https://biopython.org/): A set of freely available tools for biological computation.
 - [pytest](https://docs.pytest.org/): A Python testing framework